chantelleu/chantelleu/README.md

 # Hi, I'm Chantelle 👋

 I'm a **front-end web developer** passionate about building **clean, accessible UIs** and crafting **engaging user experiences** that feel intuitive and delightful.
-I believe great design is functional, empathetic, and elegant — and I love bringing it to life with code.
+I believe great design is functional, empathetic, and elegant.
+I love bringing it to life with code.

 Currently, I'm:
 - 🌱 Sharpening my front-end skills with real-world projects and challenges